-Your brand mission statement communicates your answer to the question ‘What are we aiming for?” to your customers and staff in one sentence, it helps to connect people to your brand values.
+Your brand mission statement communicates your answer to the question ‘What are we aiming for?”.

-Remember, your brand mission isn’t just for your customers, it also tells your staff what your values are, and is a guiding message for the service that they’re going to provide.
+Your brand mission isn’t just for your customers, it also tells your staff what your values are and is a guiding message for the service that they’re going to provide.

-Coming up with a brand mission can sound intimidating.
-It can feel like being put on the spot.
+Coming up with a brand mission can feel daunting as though you’re being put on the spot.

 It can be easy to get worked up over what is essentially one sentence, sure, it’s an important one, but you know what your brand is, and what you set out to do.